joshstar/AniList-API-Docs/source/authentication.rst

     refresh_token: "X2Bxj1KzjsoaD4FCj6A0MGFWdYlGgoc31L70eSAQ"
   }

-You can now access the resource server on the resource owner's behalf by including this access token as a "access_token" header or url parameter.
-However for security this access token will expire in 1 hour.
+For security this access token will expire in 1 hour.
 We don't want the resource owner to re-accept the client every time the access token becomes invalid, so we use the the *refresh token* to request a new one.

 Request access token via refresh token: